vamsi441/virtual_trail_room_backend/README.md

-==>step-14:Go to chrome url body type 127.0.0.1:8000 this to get the output **Note:1.please install the resources which are up to date** **2.Please keep the versions of all resources up to date**
+==>step-14:Go to chrome url body type 127.0.0.1:8000 this to get the output **Note:1.please install the resources which are up to date** **2.Please keep the versions of all resources up to date** **Note:See the pdf (provided in file section) to execute codes locally each and every step is there in the pdf**